AdobeDocs/pdfservices-api-documentation/src/pages/overview/2.2.0/pdf-services-api/dcserviceslicensing.md

 **Page limits may be lower for documents with a large number of tables.*

-Licensing Metrics & Free Trial
+Licensing Metrics & Free Tier
 ------------------------------

-The PDF Services API provides a free trial program so that you can take a deep dive into its cool features at zero cost.
-Trial users that sign up directly on Adobe I/O get free credentials that enable processing of 1,000 Document Transactions for up to 6 months.
+The PDF Services API provides a free tier program so that you can take a deep dive into its cool features at zero cost.
+Free tier users that sign up directly on Adobe I/O get free credentials that enable processing of up to 1,000 Document Transactions per month.
 A Document Transaction is based on the initial endpoint request (i.e., API call) and the digital output.
 For detailed licensing metrics, please see the tables above.